ForNetCode/spa-server/doc/SPA-Client.md

 So both have same user experience and same api.
 There also has a example project for js package users: [js-app-example](../example/js-app-example).

 ## How to use commandline of `spa-client`
-you need to set config by `config-dir` option or environment variables like [.env](../example/js-app-example/.env).
+you need to set config file path by `config-dir` option or by environment variables 'SPA_CLIENT_CONFIG', you can also set all config by environment variables like [.env](../example/js-app-example/.env).
 Config load order is command line option > `config-dir` file > environment.

 There are some usage examples of `spa-client`, you also can get help by typing `spa-client -h`.